darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 ---
 title: "Examining Parlays in Prediction Markets"
-description: "This blog post explores the ways to value a parlay using its component bets, and argue that the odds of such parlays on various prediction markets such as Polymarket are overvalued on the more likely/expensive contract."
+description: "This post shows how to value a parlay from its component bets and argues that parlay odds on markets like Polymarket can overstate outcomes when one component is already highly priced."
 date: "2025-08-11"
 showthedate: true
 tags: [ "probability" ]
 ---

-It's been a while since I last wrote on this blog. 😅
+It's been a while since my last post.

 I'd like to share a quick post on something I've been noticing on prediction markets like [Polymarket](https://polymarket.com/) regarding parlay contracts.